 Caught somewhere between an adventure hiker and a religious zealot lies a pilgrim.
 Some of us are closer to the one than to the other, some of us aspire to be both.
 What I have found, though, is the majority of the pilgrims I have known are simpler souls who prefer to keep their allegiance […]

-I suppose it was meant as a test, a test of how much I really wanted to walk the Camino Primitivo.
+I suppose it was meant as a test, a test of how much I really wanted to walk the Camino Primitivo; the oldest of the medieval pilgrimage roads across northern Spain.
 I think I passed, but maybe there’s more than a few losing elements to this story.
-I arrived in Madrid mid-morning on Monday, with a connection to Santiago de Compostela.
-It would be easy. […]
+I arrived in Madrid mid-morning on Monday, with […]